Bruce Arena - General Manager/Head Coach

 Following a brief stint at the University of Puget Sound (1976), Arena was named the head coach at the University of Virginia, in 1978.
 He held that position for 18 years, helping the Cavaliers to five ACC Tournament Championships and five National Championships, including four in a row from 1991-1994.

-A three-time MLS Cup winning coach, Dave Sarachan enters his seventh season as the Galaxy’s Associate Head Coach after being hired by the club on August 18, 2008, the same day that Bruce Arena was named the club’s General Manger and Head Coach.
+A four-time MLS Cup winning coach, Dave Sarachan enters his eighth season as the Galaxy’s Associate Head Coach after being hired by the club on August 18, 2008, the same day that Bruce Arena was named the club’s General Manager and Head Coach.
 This is the fourth time in his coaching career that Sarachan has worked with Arena, having previously served as his assistant at the University of Virginia (1984-1988), D.C.
 United (1998-1999) and with the U.S. National Team (2000-2002).
 An invaluable member of the Galaxy coaching staff, Sarachan has helped lead his teams to MLS Cup five times in his 13 seasons as a coach in MLS.

 A veteran coach with experience in college soccer and MLS as well as with the U.S. National Team, Sarachan, 59, began his coaching career as an assistant at the University of Rochester (1976-77) and Cornell (1983) before joining Arena’s staff at Virginia in 1984.
 After five years with the Cavaliers, Sarachan returned to Cornell to become the school’s head coach in 1989.
 In nine seasons with the Big Red, Sarachan compiled a 64- 63-16 record, a pair of NCAA Tournament berths and an Ivy League Championship before moving to the professional game as an assistant coach with D.C.
 United.